Studies of Global Media (Online)

 GLO 560 Disinformation and Information Security in a Global Media Context

-GLO 540 Freedom of Expression and Right to Information
+GLO 540 Freedom of Expression and the Right to Information

-A minimum of three courses must be selected from the Studies of Global Media Program.
+A minimum of four courses must be selected from the Studies of Global Media Program.

 All courses are 3 units